All Episodes

 I'm not attacking politics.

-Um this is culture, folks.
+This is culture, folks.

 This is culture.

-I mean, I could I can we've got the National Football League, we've had the opener on Thursday.
+I mean, I can, we've got the National Football League.

-We had a near record viewer for Thursday night opener.
+We had a near-record viewer for Thursday Night Opener.

 We had a 15-year record last night for Sunday night football.